Distracted? No focus? How to get your dog to listen, pay attention to you

 As in humans, deafness and partial hearing loss can occur at any age in a dog.
 However, senior dogs are more prone to hearing loss (and blindness).

-If a dog starts to disobey, doesn’t come when called, or seems confused and barks too often, this could be a sign that your dog is losing its hearing.
+If a dog starts to disobey, doesn’t come when called, or seems confused and barks too often, this could be a sign of hearing loss in dogs.

 If your dog is hard to wake up, it could be another sign that its hearing is gone.
 Speak to your veterinarian about a hearing test, as health is a convenient reason you can’t get your dog to listen.